uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Review & Approval Process
 * **Review period**:
     * Period of time during which the contribution will be under review before being merged.
-      * The period can be: 0, 1, 2, 3, 5, 7, 14 days
+      * The minimum period shall be:
+	    * 0 days for minor, editorial changes (examples include typos or small improvements to the documentation of an API)
+		* 7 days for major changes to non-API modifications (such as changes to the documentation of an API)
+		* 14 days for any changes to API definitions and new major features

-      * 0 days imply that the contribution is merged without Working Group review
+0 days imply that the contribution can be merged without Working Group review

+Working Groups can decide in their own CONTRIBUTION guidelines what a minor or major change means.

 * **Comments or Objections**:
     * During the Review & Approval process members MAY raise **comments** or **objections**.
-      * **Comments** MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that are not relevant.
+      * **Comments** MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that they are not relevant.
       * **Objections** MUST be taken in consideration and they cannot be dismissed by the Working Group without being reviewed.
       * If a contribution receives an **objection** the group MUST resolve the issue, with the person that raise the objection, before deciding the status of the contribution.
 If the **objection** is sustained, meaning the person doesn’t remove it, then the group will have to recur to a [vote](#voting-on-technical-issues) to resolve it.